nejos97/nenbajonathan.com/src/content/blog/2025-12-02-code-is-law-cypherpunk-cyberpunk.md

 * extreme inequality and corporate oppression
 * constant surveillance and digital control

-Even though cyberpunk is fiction, today’s world reflects elements of it: centralized platforms, digital surveillance, and technology often advancing faster than ethics.
+Even though cyberpunk is fiction, today’s world reflects many of its elements: centralized platforms, digital surveillance, algorithmic control, and technology advancing faster than ethics.

 ### Why These Ideas Matter Now